What to do after bartending school

 - Trish at Ever After Event Bartending in Langley ([email protected])

 You can also fine the above contacts on Instagram.
 Follow and message them directly.
 We have had many recent Fine Art grads get started with these local event bartending companies.
-It’s a great way to get a little experience, make some money and start building your contacts list.
+It’s a great way to get a little experience while making money and building contacts.
 If bartending is just a part time thing for you, Event Bartending is the way to go.
 Send them all an email today!

 We have a pile of resume writing tips to have your resume stand out.
 Each hiring manager will be looking for something different though.
 Chemistry is key for that first interaction.
 If you don’t get to meet that manager in person, then your resume needs to speak for you.